 CityBase never charges your cash-paying customers a processing fee.
-On average, 60% of in-person payments are made using cash.
 Many customers pay in cash because of preference or need.
 Some are underbanked and have limited access to banking services like credit cards and checking.

-Alternatives like check-cashing stores charge a steep fee, making them costly for customers who must pay bills in cash.
+Alternatives like check-cashing stores charge a steep fee, sometimes 3% of a person’s bill, making them costly for customers who must pay bills in cash and especially those who make multiple partial payments against a bill.
 Money orders require multiple steps, putting customer health at risk as they must enter multiple buildings and interact with pay agents.
-No-fee cash payments reduce the burden for customers to pay their bills, especially as they may be struggling financially during COVID-19.
+No-fee cash payments reduce the burden for customers to pay their bills, especially as they may be struggling financially during Covid.

 It’s time to drop the drop box